 Email from Susie Wiles warning White House staff about leaks, is leaked

-- On Friday, a March email from White House Chief of Staff Susie Wiles ordering staff to stop leaking to the press was leaked to the media, creating an ironic moment as the directive itself became public.
+- On Friday, White House Chief of Staff Susie Wiles issued a directive ordering staff to stop leaking to the press, warning that unauthorized media contact will result in termination.

-- Mounting exasperation within the West Wing over staff bypassing formal channels to share internal disputes prompted the directive, as Wiles sought to impose tighter operational discipline across the administration.
+- The directive follows mounting exasperation within the West Wing over staff bypassing formal channels to share internal disputes, as Wiles sought to impose tighter operational discipline across the administration.

-- On Thursday, Wiles addressed her guarded approach to the press while accepting the 'Woman of Valor' award at the Independent Women's 19th Awards Gala, alluding to her earlier media controversies.
+- On Thursday, Wiles addressed her guarded approach to the press while accepting the 'Woman of Valor' award at the Independent Women's 19th Awards Gala, months after her candid Vanity Fair interviews.

 ‘Very frustrated’: White House email cracking down on leaks is leaked to media